 Heroin’s ability to form such fast and strong addictions is due to the way the drug interacts with the brain’s makeup and chemistry.
 Once heroin enters the brain it is rapidly converted to morphine.
 This makes it more widely available and potent to the brain.

 The brain contains opioid receptors which regulate the body’s pain-fighting abilities and sense of well-being.
 The morphine which results has unique properties which allow it to attach to these receptor sites.
 When this happens, the brain releases a surge of the neurotransmitter dopamine.

 Dopamine is responsible for creating feelings of pleasure.
-At the levels produced by heroin abuse, these sensations become intense.
-This effect creates the rush or euphoric state heroin abusers pursue.
+At the levels produced by heroin use, these sensations become intense.
+This effect creates the rush or euphoric state heroin users pursue.
 Once a person experiences this feel-good effect, they’re driven to use the drug again.

 As an individual encounters tolerance and dependence to the drug, the risk of addiction climbs.

 The rush from heroin is so intense that an individual often experiences a desire to use more of the drug quite quickly.
 As these feelings become more frequent, the amount of heroin a person uses increases.

 Eventually, a person will not be able to create the high they originally experienced.
 This is called a tolerance.
 This leads a person to take more of the drug, increasing the odds of dependence and addiction.